MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/data-sources-collectd.md

 ---
-title: Collect data from CollectD in Azure Monitor | Microsoft Docs
+title: Collect data from CollectD with Log Analytics agent in Azure Monitor | Microsoft Docs
 description: CollectD is an open source Linux daemon that periodically collects data from applications and system level information.
 This article provides information on collecting data from CollectD in Azure Monitor. ms.topic: conceptual ms.custom: linux-related-content